 The vehicle entering a roadway from a private road, driveway, alley, or building (such as a parking garage) must yield the right of way to “all vehicles approaching on the highway to be entered which are so close thereto as to constitute an immediate hazard.”

-The vehicle must also stop before crossing any sidewalk to reach the roadway and yield the right of way to any pedestrian or vehicle (such as a bicycle or mobility scooter) on it.
+The vehicle must also stop before crossing a sidewalk to reach the roadway and yield the right of way to any pedestrian or vehicle (like a bicycle or mobility scooter).

-Pedestrians have obligations to cross or walk along roads in the safest manner, but Florida law is clear that “every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian” and anyone else riding a human-powered vehicle like a bike or a skateboard.
+Pedestrians must cross or walk along roads in the safest ways.
+Still, Florida law is clear that “every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian” and anyone else riding a human-powered vehicle like a bike or a skateboard.

-Vehicles, including motorcycles, must pull over to the right and stop when an emergency vehicle with lights or sirens approaches in either direction and wait there until the emergency vehicle has passed.
+Vehicles, including motorcycles, must pull to the right and stop when an emergency vehicle with lights or sirens approaches in either direction and wait until the emergency vehicle has passed.

-Vehicles must also move over to the left as far as practicable or slow down to no more than 20 miles per hour when passing an emergency, sanitation, or utility vehicle stopped at the side of the road.
+Vehicles must also move as far to the left as practicable or slow down to no more than 20 miles per hour when passing an emergency, sanitation, or utility vehicle stopped at the side of the road.

 In most instances, motor vehicles on Florida roads must also yield the right of way to: